 - If you submit the form after the Scholarship deadline it will be rejected.

 - You can save the form and then log in again to complete the form.

 - If you have applied to study a PhD in two schools eg School of Mathematics and School of Physics and Astronomy and wish to apply for scholarships in both of these schools, you will need to submit a separate application form, naming the different Schools.
 PLEASE NOTE, that although you can submit applications for the same award in more than one School, if you are selected by more than one School for the same award, you will be asked to choose your preferred School, as only one nomination can be sent forward for consideration for any one type of scholarship.

-Arts, Humanities and Cultures; Biological Sciences; Business; Environment; Medicine and Health; Education, Social Sciences and Law: April 1, 2019.
+Deadline: Arts, Humanities and Cultures; Biological Sciences; Business; Environment; Medicine and Health; Education, Social Sciences and Law: April 1, 2020.